 The HCV RIBA test was once used as one of a few tests to confirm that your body is making antibodies to target the virus.
 (Antibodies are proteins produced by white cells to fight off foreign substances like bacteria and viruses.)
 If this and other tests find that you have these antibodies above a certain level, you may need treatment to prevent any complications involving your liver.

-As of 2013, this test isn’t used to test for hepatitis C in your blood anymore.
+, this test isn’t used to test for hepatitis C in your blood anymore.

 Read on to learn more about what this test was used for, how its results were interpreted, and how else this test may be used.